 How Much Do They Cost?

 And it's not just the expensive dishwashers that offer integrated controls, either!
 Models with fully integrated top controls start at around $529 MSRP, such as the Frigidaire FFID2426TS in stainless steel, so you don't have to break the bank if you want a seamless look for less.
-Of course, holiday sales and package deals can drop these prices by 20% or more - during one major sale in 2019, this Frigidaire model was under $350!
+This model offers basic cycles and a plastic interior tub, plus noisier 54 decibel operation - so there are tradeoffs to a dishwasher at this price.
+Of course, holiday sales and package deals can drop appliance prices by 20% or more - making a range of dishwashers more affordable.

 Which is the Better Option for You?